Drexel University: 21st century

 In 2002, Drexel University acquired and assumed management of the former Medical College of Pennsylvania (MCP) Hahnemann University, creating the Drexel University College of Medicine.
 In 2006, the university established the Thomas R. Kline School of Law, and in 2011 the School of Law achieved full accreditation by the American Bar Association.

 Constantine Papadakis died of pneumonia in April 2009 while still employed as the university's president.
 His successor, John Anderson Fry, was previously the president of Franklin & Marshall College and executive vice president of the University of Pennsylvania.

 Under Fry's leadership, Drexel has continued its expansion, including the July 2011 acquisition of The Academy of Natural Sciences.
 In 2024, Drexel acquired Salus University, which has multiple programs in health related fields.
 The merger was completed on July 3, 2025.

 Fry announced his resignation in July 2024 to become President of Temple University upon the death of acting President JoAnne Epps.
 Denis O'Brien was appointed as interim president until Fry's successor, Antonio Merlo, assumed the presidency on July 1, 2025.

+On September 1, 2026, it was announced that their 200 year old Academy of Natural Sciences of Drexel University on would close its doors that same month, on September 30, with the museum's last day open to the public with regular hours being the 27th.
+Founded in 1812, it is the oldest museum of the Americas and the Academy’s collections include over 19 million biological specimens, fossils, archives and other scientific resources.
+The backlash was instant, causing local and national groups to protest and rally to maintain the museum's doors open.
+The Academy also announced that Scott Cooper had stepped down as their president and CEO.